eastgenomics/g2t_ops/README.md

 To run this code, you need to have:

-- A HGNC dump downloaded from https://www.genenames.org/download/custom/
+- A HGNC dump downloaded from https://www.genenames.org/download/custom/ (default columns)
 - A MANE Select file downloaded from http://dev-tark.ensembl.org/web/mane_GRCh37_list/
 - A local HGMD database